ImJuanan/flask-milligram/docs/basic.rst

     {{ milligram.load_js() }}
     </body>

-By default, normalize.css and milligram.css loaded from CDN.
-Set ``MILLIGRAM_SERVE_LOCAL`` to ``True`` to use built-in local files.
+By default, normalize.css and milligram.css will be loaded from CDN.
+You can also set ``MILLIGRAM_SERVE_LOCAL`` to ``True`` to use built-in local files.
-Please note that these two methods are not optional, that is to say, Flask-Milligram cannot run without the related resources espectially milligram-extensions.css and milligram-extensions.js.
+Please note that these two methods are not optional, that is to say, Flask-Milligram won't work without the specific resources — milligram-extensions.css and milligram-extensions.js.
 However, you can customize them anytime you want.

-Base template
+Base Template
 ----------------

 Here is an example base template you can use: